MinuteSmith vs. AI note-takers

 Paste notes, drop a recording, or import a year of past minutes.
 Get a board-ready record — and a searchable memory — in minutes.

-Start free →14-day trial.
-No credit card.
+Start free trial →14-day trial.
+Credit card required.
 Board members always free.